puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/configuration/manage-resources-containers.md

 * A memory-backed `emptyDir` is useful because of its performance, but memory is generally much smaller in size and much higher in cost than other storage media, such as disks or SSDs.
-Using large amounts of memory for `emptyDir` volumes may affect the normal operation of your pod or of the whole node, so should be used carefully.
+Using large amounts of memory for `emptyDir` volumes may affect the typical operation of your pod or of the whole node, so should be used carefully.

 If you are administering a cluster or namespace, you can also set